 But, how do you know if you’re a victim of indirect discrimination?
 And what do you do if you are?
 Our employment solicitors outline everything you need to know in this recent article.

-For any further questions, please don’t hesitate to visit our discrimination page or contact one of our specialist solicitors directly on 01273 726951
+For any further questions, please don’t hesitate to visit our discrimination page.
+You can also contact one of our specialist solicitors on 020 3007 5500.

 What is indirect discrimination?

-A claim is only valid if all of the following applies:
+A claim is only valid if all the following applies:

 - There’s a policy, practice or rule which applies to everybody in the same way.